catseye/Chrysoberyl/README.markdown

 Specific Schema
 ---------------

-In the following, an "implementable" (for lack of a better term) refers to any of the following:
+In the following, an "implementable" (for lack of a better term) is pretty much anything that can be implemented.
+Specifically, it refers to any of the following:

 *   a programming language (which includes machine languages)
 *   a game